zakame/hashids.pm/README.md

 - salt

     Salt string, this should be unique per Hashids object.
+Must be either as long or shorter than the alphabet length, as a longer salt string than the alphabet introduces false collisions.

 - alphabet